Venue & program

 - Transportation: Guests are responsible for arranging their own travel.
 For all the details on getting there and staying nearby, check out the Travel & Stay section.

-- .Dress Code: Smart Casual (Ties Optional!)
-Look sharp, but feel free to skip the tie.
-We’re all about that smart-casual vibe—no need to go full-on suit and tie unless you're really feeling it!
+- .Dress Code: Smart Casual Look sharp, but feel free to skip the tie.
+We’re all about that smart-casual vibe, so no need to go full-on suit and tie unless you're really feeling it!

 - It Might Get Chilly, So Bring a Shirt!
 The evening could cool down, so toss on a shirt or jacket.
 Trust us, no one looks good shivering.